 - 1. STAY IN CONTROL.
 You're responsible for avoiding objects and people. - 2.
 KNOW YOUR LIMITS.
 Ride within your ability.
-Start small and work your - 3.
+Start small and work your way up. - 3.
 PROTECT YOURSELF.
-Use an appropriate bike, helmet and protective - 4.
+Use an appropriate bike, helmet and protective equipment. - 4.
 INSPECT AND MAINTAIN YOUR EQUIPMENT.
 Know your components and their operation prior to riding. - 5.
 BE LIFT SMART.
-Know how to load, ride and unload lifts safely.
-Ask if - 6.
-INSPECT THE TRAILS AND FEATURES.
-Conditions change constantly; plan and adjust your riding accordingly. - 7.
+Know how to load, ride and unload lifts safely. - Ask if you need help.
+6. INSPECT THE TRAILS AND FEATURES.
+Conditions change constantly; - 7.
 OBEY SIGNS AND WARNINGS.
 Stay on marked trails only.
 Keep off closed trails and features.
-Ride in the direction indicated - 8.
+Ride in the direction indicated. - 8.
 BE VISIBLE.
-Do not stop where you obstruct a trail, feature, landing or are not visible. - 9.
+Do not stop where you obstruct a trail, feature, landing - 9.
 LOOK AND YIELD TO OTHERS.
 Look both ways and yield when entering or crossing a road or trail.
-When overtaking, use caution and yield to - 10.
-COOPERATE.
+When overtaking, use caution and yield - to those ahead.
+10. COOPERATE.
 If involved in or witness to an incident, identify yourself